Meeting real societal needs

 The keyword in the industry’s growth trajectory has been ‘innovations’.
 Innovations in product development have led to a complete financial system that offers capital market products, investment banking and insurance services.

 There is plenty of room for the Islamic finance industry to grow, as it catches up with conventional finance to meet evolving market needs.
-Dato’ Muzaffar Hisham, Group Head of Islamic Banking and Chief Executive Officer of Maybank Islamic Berhad, offers his perspective of the important growth areas for Islamic finance.
+Dato’ Muzaffar Hisham, Group Head of Global Banking of Maybank Group, offers his perspective of the important growth areas for Islamic finance.
 For him, one key growth area has been the sukuk market, which has been instrumental in fueling infrastructure growth, for instance in Malaysia.

 Innovations in Islamic finance